ga-curriculum/intro-to-javascript-functions/parameters-and-arguments/README.md

 sayHello();
 ```

-In a similar process to how we define parameters when creating a function, we can also pass values to a function when we call them.
-These values are known as arguments.
+In a similar looking process to how we define parameters when creating a function, we can also pass values to a function when we call them.
+These values are known as _arguments_.

-> 📚 Arguments are the values supplied to a function when it is called, which are then assigned to the corresponding parameters within the function.
+> 📚 _Arguments_ are the values supplied to a function when it is called, which are then assigned to the corresponding parameters within the function.

 When we call the `sayHello()` function, we can supply any name (as a string value) as an argument: